-Pelvic Organ Prolapse Specialist in Buffalo, NY
+Pelvic Organ Prolapse Specialist in Wayne, NJ

 A woman's body undergoes many changes throughout life, especially during and after pregnancy.
 Pelvic organ prolapse is common, but it can lead to symptoms that cause pain and discomfort.
 Dr. Ali Ghomi is a pelvic health specialist who understands women may need specialized care to restore their quality of life.

 Dr. Ghomi is board certified in obstetrics and gynecology as well as pelvic medicine and reconstructive surgery.
 Dr. Ghomi provides comprehensive care for women experiencing symptoms of pelvic organ prolapse at his urogynecology office in Wayne, New Jersey.
 Schedule your appointment today by calling our urogynecology office or requesting an appointment online.

 Experiencing pelvic organ prolapse can be challenging — it can interfere with your activities, intrude on your personal life, and be just plain uncomfortable.

 Pelvic organ prolapse (or POP) is a condition in which one or more organs in the pelvis descend due to a loss of support from the pelvic floor.
 The pelvic floor is a group of muscles that support the bladder, uterus, vagina, small bowel, and bowel.
 They are often described as being shaped like a hammock.

 Normally these muscles and surrounding tissues keep the pelvic organs in place.
 Sometimes they can become too weak or stretched to continue supporting your pelvic organs.
 Organ shifting that happens because of these weak muscles can result in one or more types of prolapse.

 To better understand the different types of prolapses, it is important to understand which organs have shifted as well as in which space of the pelvic floor became weak which results in different types of prolapes.